Neuroinflab/kCSD-python/README.rst

 .. _Tutorials!: /docs/source/TUTORIALS.rst

-To have these tutorials and saved on your desktop, you will also need jupyter-notebook installed
+You can also save these tutorials on your desktop, for this you will need to install jupyter-notebook.
+Do this by

 ..  code-block:: bash